seanpm2001/Carbon-Design-System_IBM-Cloud/.github/ISSUE_TEMPLATE/user-feedback.md

 > **Is this a Carbon issue?:**
 >
 > Sometimes, the users run into issues with Carbon components.
-The Cloud PAL team will review the issue and check if it should be brought up to Carbon.
+The `carbon-for-ibm-cloud` team will review the issue and check if it should be brought up to Carbon.

 ### Summary of user feedback
 > Please describe the user feedback or usability issue.
 Please include info on: